darshkpatel/MVTouchbar/README.md

 ### Features

-**Note:** Currently a PoC Application, Major changes need to be done to this application. ( This is also my first Swift Project so it's in no way testament to best programming practices )
+#### Note: Currently a PoC Application, A lot of features aren't implemented and there's a ton of bugs.
+Major changes need to be done to this application. ( This is also my first Swift Project so it's in no way testament to best programming practices )

 - Music Visualizer (Duh!)
 - Visualize audio from system microphone